transcom/mymove-docs/docs/dev/contributing/backend/service-objects.md

 Now that you have your directory and files set up, you can start to add the code within.
 Open up the Go file corresponding to your action.

 Every service object has a base struct type, and all of its actions will be methods on that struct.
-This struct should be private to the subpackage.
+This struct should be private to the sub-package.

 ```go title="./pkg/services/reweigh/reweigh_creator.go"
 package reweigh